 Communicate professionally and effectively with consultant inspectors, consulting engineers, contractors, property owners, businesses, other Port departments, and the general public regarding assigned projects.

 Coordinate and communicate complicated construction activities between contractors, tenants, Port of Seattle personnel and the general public.

-Coordinate complex shutdown requests from contractors with customers, tenants and Port departments with direction from the Resident Engineer.
+With the direction from the Resident Engineer, coordinate complex shutdown requests from contractors with customers, tenants and Port departments.

 Participate in the development of Construction Management policies and procedures.

-May train, provide guidance and coaching to fellow team members.
+May provide training guidance and coaching to fellow team members.

 Perform appropriate constructability reviews that help identify and anticipate potential problems and opportunities.